Dallas Bulls: New beginning (2025-future)

 The Bulls were rebranded as the Dallas Bulls for 2025 and beyond and are rumored to be joining Arena Football One.
 As of January 13, 2025 - Dallas has a chance of becoming an AF1 team as it was announced the Wichita Regulators would sit out until 2026.
 Because of this the league has 11 teams if Dallas joins they will be 12.
 The AF1 did not authorize this claim and has consistently warned teams seeking to join the league to not prematurely announce any association with AF1.
 AF1 instead contracted the Wilkes-Barre/Scranton Mavericks to bring the league to an even 10 teams.

 On August 13, 2025, the Bulls were announced to have once again joined the National Arena League replacing the departed Beaumont Renegades and becoming the third expansion team in the league for 2026 joining the Amarillo Warbirds and Pueblo Punishers.
 When the 2026 NAL schedule was released, the Bulls announced Fair Park Coliseum as their new home arena.

+The Bulls were expelled from the NAL on April 28, 2026 after five games, due to alleged failure to meet financial requirements.
+The Bulls denied the allegations and stated they would seek another league to play in the future.